Mishaa931/Truth-Guard/README.md

 Happy coding!

-*Note: The actual code for data preprocessing and model training is available in the Jupyter notebook 'fake_news_classification.ipynb'.*
+*Note: The actual code for data preprocessing and model training is available in the Jupyter notebook 'fake_news_classification.ipynb'.Code can be provided on request*